Astrotactin: Neural action

 Gord Fishell and Mary E. Hatten in 1991 used in vitro assays to determine the role Astrotactin-1 plays in the neuronal migration of granule neurons.
 This mechanism of action appears to be ASTN1 providing the neural receptor for migration in astro-gial membranes via its transmembrane regions to intersect glial membranes.

 Using phase-contrast microscopy the average speed and frequency of migration of individual cells could be used to quantify the movement of large populations of neurons along the glial fibers.
-One experiment showed that over a three hour observation period, approximately eighty percent of the cells moved more than 15 pm along a single glial fiber.
+One experiment showed that over a three-hour observation period, approximately eighty percent of the cells moved more than 15 pm along a single glial fiber.
 Additionally, migrating cells expressed regular and characteristic form, creating a tight apposition with the astro-glial fiber matrix and extending a leading process of cells in the direction of movement.
 During migration, saltatory contraction and extension of the neural soma along the glial fiber appeared to provide forward motion.
 The total distance moved by the individual cells over a 5h period were as much as 210 μm, with rapidly migrating cells generally moving those longer distances.
-It must be noted that distance is not a total measurement but only the positive value given for forward mobility.
+Distance is not a total measurement but only the positive value given for forward mobility.
 Neurons would often briefly reverse their migrating direction, reaching the end of a glial fiber before reversing, along with some pauses between start and end of glia fibers.

 Further, via the addition of anti-astrotactin antibodies caused migrating neurons to detach from the glial fibers within three hours of the antibody addition to said cultures.
 Conversely, while anti-astrotactin antibodies blocked glial guided neuronal migration, neurons stayed bound to the radial astrotactin-1 supported glial fibers for the entire three hour assay period.

 Unlike other mechanisms of CNS neuron movement which use the formation of an interstitial junction.
 The neural protein astrotactin contributes to the establishment of adhesion sites along the leading process, the formation of brand new interstitial junctions and neural cytoskeletal organization as the neuron moves along the astrotactin glial guide.

 Wnt signal transduction may play a part in alleviating the effect of ASTN1 on migration and invasion of neural cells.
 ASTN1-silenced cells were treated to inhibit the Wnt signal transduction pathway; significantly increased migration and invasion of cells, whereas control treatment suppressed these effects.
 These results further verify the role of the Wnt signaling pathway in the effects of ASTN1 on migration and invasion.